Comparison: Mandala vs Sommer

 • Key Features:

-• Multivariate models
+• Multivariate and univariate mixed models

-• Custom relationship matrices
+• Flexible covariance structures and relationship matrices

-• Primary Use: Quantitative genetics, genomic prediction
+• Primary Use: Quantitative genetics, genomic prediction, and flexible mixed-model analysis for breeding data

 Mandala Package